 Compress an arbitrary quantum circuit.
 Haiqu’s state compression is an approximate fixed-input-state compilation method to extend the effective depth of circuits that can be executed on noisy hardware.
 It features several tunable parameters to adjust the trade-off between compression level and circuit quality, allowing the user to tailor the compression to the circuit and device noise characteristics.
 Both the input and output circuits are assumed to be applied to the all-zero state (|00⋯0⟩).
-The action of the circuit
+The action of the circuit on other input states is not preserved by the compression.- Parameters:

-- circuit (QuantumCircuit | CircuitModel) — The quantum circuit to be compressed.
+- circuit (QuantumCircuit | CircuitModel) — Deprecated.
+The quantum circuit to be compressed.
+Circuit must have no more than 1000 qubits.

 -